 Darden drove four hours to confront Biden about the 800 evictions per week she said were occurring in Atlanta.
 After a flood in the city’s Peoplestown neighborhood in 2012, Atlanta officials decided that the best way to keep the neighborhood from flooding again was to turn it into a park.
 Darden was one of four people who refused to leave her neighborhood, including her husband Robert and a 97-year-old woman named Mattie Jackson.

 Why would Darden cross state lines and make the four hour drive from Peoplestown to Sumter?
-She figured she was following her mayor, who for the past year had been traveling around the country with Joe Biden as though she had been chosen a year in advance as his running mate — and for a brief moment, before Harris was chosen, she made the short list.
+She figured she was following her mayor, who for the past year had been traveling around the country with Joe Biden as though she had been chosen a year in advance as his running mate — and for a brief moment, before Harris was chosen, Lance Bottoms made Biden’s VP short list.

 Darden and Fort stood to offer the cameras plain sight of their sign just in case we couldn’t hear their demand: “JOE, TELL YOUR SURROGATE ATL MAYOR BOTTOMS TO STOP DISPLACING BLACK FAMILIES.”

-Joe Biden didn’t know a thing about it.
+Joe Biden’s only answer was that he didn’t know a thing about it.

 Then there was USC Lancaster drama professor Marybeth Berry, who grabbed everyone’s attention with a simple nod of the head that forced Biden to take notice and hand over his microphone.
 Berry was undecided and shaking her head in disapproval of Biden’s ho-hum talking points.

 “What drives you?”
 Berry demanded to know.
 “I know you talk about what you and Obama did, but what is your fire?
 ‘Cause you see Bernie.
 You see Elizabeth Warren.
 You see that fire.”